z-w123/ds-skills2-strings-lab-london-ds-skills-011519/README.md

 Okay, we have learned about our first data type, the String!
 Now let's do a little practice with strings.
 We'll use the methods and functions we introduced in the previous lesson to flex our string-manipulating muscles!

 ## Objectives
-You will be able to:
 * Understand and use the data type, Strings
-* Understand, explain and use the correct data types for various types of information (strings)
+* Understand and explain the concept of variables

 ## Instructions